 Ubud, for me, encompasses a lot of what I see as ‘authentic Bali’, from its visual presentation to the interactions and experiences on offer in this gorgeous village.
-Don’t get me wrong, you have your western establishments popping up, but they are hard to avoid these days.
-Some how, even though it’s become the thriving destination that it is, Ubud has wonderfully managed to hold true to so many of its roots.
+Don’t get me wrong, you have your Western establishments popping up, but they are hard to avoid these days.
+Somehow, even though it’s become the thriving destination that it is, Ubud has wonderfully managed to hold to so many of its roots.

 Host to some of Bali’s most iconic landscapes and known as the spiritual home of the island, your adventures here in Ubud wouldn’t be complete without a wander around the rice paddies, lunch at one of the many stunning raw food restaurants, a stroll around Ubud market, or an afternoon wandering around the temples.

 Ubud makes for a perfect relaxing getaway and would be my number one recommendation in Bali.
 It’s a destination that, for a longer adventure, would partner nicely with one of the nearby tropical islands such as Nusa Lembongan, Gili or Lombok.

 Not sure where to stay in Bali?
 Check out this blog post to help you plan your Bali itinerary!

 Where to stay in Ubud…

 Whether you’re looking for an exclusive villa overlooking the rice paddies, a basic bed in the hustle and bustle of Ubud’s activity, or a villa for you and your loved ones… Ubud can cater to everyone.

 Central Ubud is pretty jam-packed and is an awesome place to stay if you only have a couple of days and would rather not rent a motorbike to get around.
 If you locate yourself centrally, most of the main attractions are within walking distance as it’s a pretty small village.
 Then you can just hop in a taxi or on the back of a moped for a couple of other excursions, should you wish.